BOOKING TERMS & CONDITIONS FOR THE SUPPLY OF GOODS AND / OR SERVICES

 “Losses” means any actual, contingent or opportunity financial losses or losses or degradations of personal property or amenity suffered by a party to this Agreement.

-“Notice” means any notice, demand, consent or other communication whatsoever given or made under this Agreement and must be in writing, including by e-mail or through the use of the Agent’s online booking service.
+“Notice” means any notice, demand, consent or other communication whatsoever given or made under this Agreement and must be in writing, including by e-mail or through the use of the Agent’s online booking service(s).

-“Occupancy” means the occupation and other usage of Premises by the Tenant and / or its associates for Short-Term Rental Accommodation purposes in accordance with a Booking.
+“Occupancy” means the occupation and other usage of Premises by the Tenant and / or its associates for Short Term Rental Accommodation purposes in accordance with a Booking.

 “Offer” means a published or written advertisement or proposal of Services booked with or otherwise arranged with the Agent (or by a Contractor contracted by the Agent) to the Tenant which may be delivered in any form and including prices described variously as rents, charges or any other terms that describe how the total amount payable by the Tenant for the Services will be calculated.
+For the avoidance of doubt, online reviews by third parties of Premises and / or Services do not form part of any Offer and the Agent disclaims all responsibility for their accuracy, truthfulness or relevance.

 “Parties” means the parties to this Agreement and their respective successors and permitted assigns, and Party means any one of them.
 For the avoidance of doubt, Experience Providers and Contractors are not contractual, statutory, common law or equitable Agents, partners or legal representatives of the Agent and their actions or omissions will in no way bind the Agent for the purposes of amending, enforcing or complying with this Agreement.